warut-vijit/ms-exe/README.md

 ### About This Project

 This project contains the main game executable, written in Python for use alongside the Ren'Py Launcher.
 More info on Ren'Py can be found [here](https://www.renpy.org/).
+Drag the containing folder into the Ren'Py Launcher folder in order to launch it.

+NOTE: PLEASE MAKE REVISION CHANGES IN THE GITHUB FOLDER.

 For this game, we are using version 6.99.12.2, which may change.
 Please discuss possible version changes on Discord.